isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 ---
 # Code of Conduct and School Rules

-**Swiss Cottage takes a Character First approach in developing our students.
-The school wishes to instil positive values in the students so that they can self-regulate, while at the same time affirm the good in every student through various platforms.**
+<b>Swiss Cottage takes a <u>Character First</u> approach in developing our students.
+The school wishes to instil positive values in the students so that they can self-regulate, while at the same time affirm the good in every student through various platforms.</b>

 **SWISS R.U.L.E.S.**